-Step 2 – Clean Out the Space You Are Organizing
+Step 2 – Clean Out Your Small Space

 Go back to the space that you emptied out (drawer, closet, etc.) and get your hose attachment to your vacuum and vacuum out all of the dust, dirt, and crumbs.
 This makes it a lot easier for the next step.

-Next, wipe every surface down so it is spic and span!
+Next, wipe every surface down so it is completely clean!
 Clean all of the corners, too.
 I love to use Lysol wipes for this.
 My other favorite tool to use is a Magic Eraser.
 I swear by these things when it comes to getting stains and scuff marks off of walls and drawers.

 Step 3 – Purge, Purge and Purge Some More!

 Go back to your pile of ‘stuff’ and purge!
 Just ask yourself, ‘will this be helpful to my life moving forward?’.
 Here are some helpful questions to ask yourself to help you know if you should keep something: